 Aviation is one of the key elements in domestic transport in Norway as well as a vital international link.
 The industry is of international dimensions, and regulated to a high degree by international regulations, agreements and conventions.
-The Ministry of Transport and Communications is responsible for the framework conditions for aviation in Norway.
+The Ministry of Transport is responsible for the framework conditions for aviation in Norway.

 An administrative agency responsible for ensuring safe and efficient operation of civil aviation.

 The company owns state airports and plans civil aviation infrastructure.
 It provides airport and aviation safety services for passengers and airlines and other users of civil aviation installations.